Why you need a business continuity plan

 Although it would be a helpful skill to have, no one can predict the future.
 Everyone is susceptible to having to deal with the fallout created by an unexpected incident, and small business owners are no exception.

 Hurricanes, power outages and data breaches can happen without warning.
 They have the potential to affect any business, including yours.
-Whether you've just incorporated your business or are a seasoned entrepreneur, you will need a solid business continuity plan to ensure that operations can continue in the face of disaster without incurring significant losses in the process.
+Whether you’ve just incorporated your business or are a seasoned entrepreneur, you need a solid business continuity plan.
+This will ensure that operations can continue in the face of disaster without incurring significant losses in the process.

 Why do you need a business continuity plan?